DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/32. hermes-server/_index.md

 - *Description* : The query to send to datasource.
 May be a Jinja template.

   Jinja vars available are :
   - **REMOTE_ATTRIBUTES** : The list of remote attribute names used in `attrsmapping`.
-May be useful to generate SQL queries with required data without using wildcards or manually typing the attribute's list.
+May be useful to generate SQL queries with required data without using wildcards or manually typing the attribute list.
   - **CACHED_VALUES** : The cache of previous query.
 A list of dictionnaries, each dictionnary is an entry with attrname as key, and corresponding value as value.
 May be useful to filter the query using a cached value.
 - *Mandatory* : No
 - *Type* : string